 Bethphage in the US was established in 1913 in Axtell Nebraska, by a young Swedish pastor, named K.G.
 William Dahl.
-There he pursued his vision of creating homes for people with epilepsy and other disabilities who were then kept in prision-like settings called county poor farms.
-Fifty-three members of the Axtell community donated at least $1 each to help Dahl build his mission.
+There he pursued his vision of creating homes for people with epilepsy and other disabilities who were previously kept in prison-like settings called county poor farms.
+Fifty four members of the Axtell community donated at least $1 each to help Dahl build his mission.

-Inspired by his work, which was then at the forefront of bringing about social change, our now independent organisation has its own vision of a society where people with disabilities have the same opportunities to use their talents and skills as other people in their community.
-This vision is upheld in everything we do – as a charity and as a Positive Behaviour Organisation.
+Inspired by his work, which was then at the forefront of bringing about social change, our now independent organisation has its own vision of inclusive communities where all people have the opportunity to live the life they choose.
+This vision is upheld in everything we do – as a charity, as a support provider, as an employer and as a Positive Behaviour Organisation.

 In order to bring about social change, our mission is to be an excellent provider of services for people with disabilities.
 Excellence in this context is all embracing.
 It includes both the services we provide and our approaches as an employer; believing that the two are intrinsically linked.
 Our passion is to do our best and lead by example!

-In the UK, Bethphage is a registered charity (1046225) and a company limited by guarantee (2971171).
+In the UK, Bethphage is a registered charity (number 1046225) and a company limited by guarantee (number 2971171).
 Our first services were three small residential care homes (five person) in Whitchurch, Shrewsbury and Telford.
-Since then, we have grown to work across five local authority areas and now employ around 240 staff who support over 80 people who use services (June 2016).
+Since then, we have grown to work across five local authority areas and now employ around 350 staff to support 200 people (April 2019).